Background.

 Trustees.

 Trustees are elected annually by the members of the Association at an Annual General Meeting.
-The present Trustees are: Roger Ford, Hilary Procter, Nicholas Stokes, Margaret West (Chair), Maria Woodward and Alexander Wright (elected 2024).
+In April 2025, the Chair of the Friends, Margaret West, sadly died and her place as Chair was taken by Maria Woodward.
+In addition the present Trustees are: Roger Ford, Hilary Procter, Nicholas Stokes, Alexander Wright and Sue Oliver (elected 2025).
 In undertaking their duties, the Trustees have taken due regard to the guidance published by the Charity Commission.

 Membership.

 Membership is open to anyone willing to pay a minimum of £10:00 per annum.
-At the end of 2024, the Association had 25 paid-up members.
+At the end of 2025, the Association had 18 paid-up members.
 Not all of the charity’s supporters are paid-up members and we are grateful for the supporters and sponsors who have continued to contribute over many years.
-We would particularly like to thank all who regularly contribute through standing orders and who use the Gift Aid facility, which contributes a significant sum to the charity’s finances .
+We would particularly like to thank all who regularly contribute through standing orders and who use the Gift Aid facility, which contributes a significant sum to the charity’s finances.
+In 2025 over £29,000 of the charity's income came from donations from individual supporters and bursary sponsors, with a further £2400 from fund-raising activities

 Activities.

-The solid support and regular contributions provide the Friends with a firm financial base, which allows the Head-teacher and Committee to plan for a more confident future, rather than cope on a day-to-day basis.
-Life in Uganda has slowly begun to recover since the end of Covid but one legacy of the pandemic has been an increase in the cost of living and families continue to struggle with prices for fuel and basic commodities.
-Short closures were required following the fear of a further outbreak of Ebola in parts of the country.
-During the year we learned of the sudden deaths of both a teacher and two pupils.
-It brings home the lack of medical facilities, which we take for granted in the UK.
-One little girl drowned when fetching water from her local well.
+The solid support and regular contributions provide the Friends with a firm financial base, which allows the Head-teacher and School Committee to plan for a more confident future, rather than cope on a day-to-day basis.
+Life in Uganda has slowly begun to recover since the end of Covid but one legacy of the pandemic has been an increase in the cost of living and families continue to struggle with the rise in prices for fuel and basic commodities.
+Health facilities in Uganda remain at a basic level when compared to the UK, and malaria and HIV/AIDs continue to take their toll.
+The school plays its part by providing facilities to support immunisation and vaccine programmes for the pupils and members of the local community.

-The new vocational training centre is now operational and was named in honour of Sarah Kasujja, the school’s founder.
-The Education Authority has agreed to meet staffing costs for 10 years and local grants have allowed for the provision of metal work equipment and machinery.
+The vocational training centre is now operational and was named in honour of Sarah Kasujja, the school’s founder.
+The Education Authority has agreed to meet the staffing costs of instructors for 10 years and local grants have allowed for the provision of metal-work equipment and machinery.
 This is proving popular, especially among the boys, who see it as a possible route to future employment.
-The shoe-making and sewing classes are also well attended and the Christmas Appeal allowed for a significant increase in the number of sewing machines, which will facilitate learning.
-The centre also has a Computer Room - but so far no computers!
+The shoemaking and sewing classes are also well-attended and the Christmas Appeal allowed the charity to provide an additional eight sewing machines, which will facilitate learning.
+A new facility, which started towards the end of the year, was a carpentry course, made possible by a grant from The Friends.
+In time the school hopes to introduce instruction in the use of computers but security and maintenance measures first need to be agreed.

-The pig scheme is still thriving.
-This was made possible in 2022 by two of our supporters, who asked for financial donations instead of wedding presents.
-The pigs have done well and there have been lots of piglets over the years.
+The school is fortunate to have land adjacent to the classrooms for agricultural activities.
+Food is grown for use in the school kitchen and animal husbandry is taught to help the students to look after the school cow and pigs.
+As well as useful teaching aids they contribute to further income and dietary supplements.
+The pig scheme is still thriving and there have been lots of piglets over the years.
 As well as teaching the pupils about animal husbandry, the local veterinary officer has extended the classes to involve parents, instructing them in up-to-date methods.
 Sales of the piglets to the District Council provided funding for building toilets for the teachers, while the Council distributed the piglets to local farmers.
 Just one example of how the school is involved in the local community.

-Currently, the Bursary Scheme embraces 35 children: 22 primary,10 secondary, and three former pupils, who are now at university.
-The Trustees would like to thank those who are sponsoring the students, either individually or through the Bursary Scheme.
-There are many more children who would still qualify, there being 302 pupils registered at the end of 2024: 160 girls and 142 boys.
-Two previous students graduated in 2024, both gaining degrees from Makerere University in Kampala.
-One is teaching and the other is working at an agricultural centre.
+Currently, the Bursary Scheme embraces 32 children: 22 primary and 10 secondary pupils plus three former students, who are now at university.
+The Trustees would like to thank those who are sponsoring them, either individually or through the Bursary Scheme.
+There are many more children who would still qualify, there being 335 pupils registered at the end of 2025.

 Financial Review.

-The purpose of the charity is to support pupils and ex-pupils of the Margaret Junior School and in 2024 expenditure on the school and pupil sponsorship amounted to £36,750.
-This was less than in 2023, partly because of a fall in the number of University students.
+The purpose of the charity is to support pupils and ex-pupils of the Margaret Junior School and in 2025 expenditure on the school and pupil sponsorship amounted to £46,300.
+This provides for a regular and confirmed contribution each school term and, in addition, the charity has been able to assist the school with some unplanned expenditure e.g. replacement books and educational equipment.
 In addition to paying sponsorships, the money has been spent on general funds and teachers’ salaries.

-Administrative costs remain low, at less than 1%, allowing all the money raised to be spent on the school and its pupils.
+Administrative costs remain low, at less than 0.5 % of expenditure, allowing all the money raised to be spent on the school and its pupils.
 Supporters can remain confident that the Trustees will continue to strive to ensure that money donated goes directly to support the school and its pupils.
-A Reserve Policy has been established by the Trustees and a sum of £4000 is set aside for this purpose.
+A Reserve Policy has been established by the Trustees and a sum of £4,000 is set aside for this purpose.
 This is the amount required for one semester at the Junior School.

 Future Plans.